randall/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

 the defaults.
 This is done during the inbound connection processing and be some outbound properties can be overridden again later, such as via :file:`remap.config` or plugins.

-By default this is named :file:`sni.yaml`.
-The file can be changed by setting :ts:cv:`proxy.config.ssl.servername.filename`.
+This file is named :file:`sni.yaml`.
 This file is loaded on start up and by :option:`traffic_ctl config reload` if the file has been modified since process start.

 The configuration file is YAML-based.
 After parsing the configuration, a list of tables will be the result.